wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * vSphere -- Updated the names of a number of virtual machine charts in the  **vSphere Summary** dashboard.

+## May 2022

+We made improvements to the following integrations in May 2022:

 * Dynatrace:
   * Improved the readability of the point tags and addressed an issue with duplicate metrics.